 PAGE

 7.C.6.
 Stipulations 69

 7.C.7.
 Provision of Information to the Hearing Panel

 7.D.
 HEARING PROCEDURES 69

 7.D.1.
-Rights of Both Sides and the Hearing Panel at the Hearing 69
+Rights of Both Sides and the Hearing Panel at the Hearing

 7.D.2.
-Record of Hearing 70
+Record of Hearing

 7.D.3.
 Failure to Appear

 7.D.4.
 Presence of Hearing Panel Members

 7.D.5.
 Persons to Be Present

 7.D.6.
 Order of Presentation

 7.D.7.
 Admissibility of Evidence

 7.D.8.
-Post-Hearing Statement

-7.D.9.
-Postponements and Extensions 71
+Post-Hearing Statement7.D.9.
+Postponements and Extensions

 7.E.
-HEARING CONCLUSION, DELIBERATIONS,

-AND RECOMMENDATIONS 71
+HEARING CONCLUSION, DELIBERATIONS, AND RECOMMENDATIONS 71

 7.E.1.
 Basis of Hearing Panel Recommendation 71

 7.E.2.
-Deliberations and Recommendation of the Hearing Panel 71
+Deliberations and Recommendation of the Hearing Panel

 7.E.3.
-Disposition of Hearing Panel Report 71
+Disposition of Hearing Panel Report

 7.F.
 APPEAL PROCEDURE 71

 7.F.1.
 Time for Appeal 71

 7.F.2.
 Grounds for Appeal

 7.F.3.
 Time, Place and Notice

 7.F.4.
 Nature of Appellate Review 72

 7.G.
 BOARD ACTION 73

 7.G.1.
 Final Decision of the Board 73

 7.G.2.
-Further Review 73
+Further Review

 7.G.3.
 Right to One Hearing and One Appeal Only 73

-8. A DV ANCED PRACTICE PROVIDERS AND OTHER PRACTITIONER) C 74
+8. ADV ANCED PRACTICE PROVIDERS AND OTHER PRACTITIONERS 5 74

-0. ADV ANCED I RACTICE I ROVIDERS AND OTHER I RACTITIONER 13 /4

 8.A.
 DETERMINATION OF NEED 74

 8.B.
 DEVELOPMENT OF POLICY 75

 8.C.
-STANDARDS OF PRACTICE FOR THE UTILIZATION OF -

-APPs IN THE INPATIENT HOSPITAL SETTING 75
+STANDARDS OF PRACTICE FOR THE UTILIZATION OF APPs IN THE INPATIENT HOSPITAL SETTING 75

 PAGE

 9. CONFLICT OF INTEREST GUIDELINES FOR CREDENTIALING, PRIVILEGING, AND PROFESSIONAL

 PRACTICE EVALUATION ACTIVITIES 79

+O.A.1.
+Canagal Principles 70

 9.A.1.
-General Principles 70
+General Principles

-9.A.1.
-General Finiciples

 9.A.3.
-Implementation of Conflict of Interest Guidelines in Appendix F .
+Implementation of Conflict of Interest Guidelines in Appendix F

 10. CONFIDENTIALITY AND PEER REVIEW PROTECTION 84

 10.A.
 CONFIDENTIALITY 84

 10.B.
 PEER REVIEW PROTECTION 84

 11. HOSPITAL EMPLOYEES 86

 12. AMENDMENTS AND ADOPTION 87

-APPE ENDIX A: ADVANCED PRACTICE PROVIDERS
+APP: PENDIX A: ADVANCED PRACTICE PROVIDERS

-APPE ENDIX B: ALLIED HEALTH PROFESSIONALS
+APP PENDIX B: ALLIED HEALTH PROFESSIONALS

-APPE ENDIX C: LICENSED INDEPENDENT PRACTITIONERS
+APP PENDIX C: LICENSED INDEPENDENT PRACTITIONERS

-APPE ENDIX D: TRAINING AND CERTIFICATION REQUIREMENTS FOR APP 's
+APP PENDIX D: TRAINING AND CERTIFICATION REQUIREMENTS FOR API Ps

-APPE ENDIX E: SUMMARY OF TYPES OF TEMPORARY PRIVILEGES
+APP PENDIX E: SUMMARY OF TYPES OF TEMPORARY PRIVILEGES

-APPE ENDIX F: CONFLICT OF INTEREST GUIDELINES
+APP PENDIX F: CONFLICT OF INTEREST GUIDELINES